 Parse widgets

-Now that we have our widgets, we should parse it to variables.
+Now that we have our widgets, we should parse them to variables.
 I've lifted some code from this blog to help me get the values from the widgets:

 def str_to_bool(value):